Pretzel Buns, they make great hamburger style buns!

 - Preheat oven to 425 degrees.

-- Bring water to a boil, remove from heat, add ¼ baking soda.
+- Bring water to a boil in a saucepan on the stove top, remove from heat, add ¼ baking soda.
 Add back to the heat & using a slotted spoon place 2 roll into boiling water.
 Boil for 30 seconds on one side then flip them over with spoon & boil 30 more seconds.
 Remove from water & place back on cookie sheet.
 Continue until they have all been boiled.

 - Take a knife or scissors & cut a criss-cross across the top of buns.
 Brush with egg wash.
 Sprinkle with the coarse salt.